 Horsham District Council assessed the accessibility of Horsham District Council’s corporate website by the following approaches:

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 This accessibility statement has been formally approved by the Council's Head of Technology Services.
 To view a signed version of this statement please email firstname.lastname@example.org.

-This statement was last updated on 30 September 2019.
-We update this statement annually and will next review it in April 2020.
+This statement was last updated on 28 February.
+We update this statement quarterly and will next review it on 1 April 2020.